 Accordingly, in September 2019 Krumpen was one of the first members of the AWI’s Sea-Ice Group to depart for the Central Arctic, and was tasked with profiling the ‘scene of the crime’ – in other words: describing the sea ice in MOSAiC’s starting region in painstaking detail, and determining its origins.
 The 41-year-old conducted his detective work on board the Russian research icebreaker Akademik Federow, as it engaged in advance scouting of the region, located ca. 950 kilometres north of the New Siberian Islands.

-To gain a first impression, Thomas Krumpen and two other sea-ice observers began by documenting from the ship’s bridge how many ice floes were in the target region, roughly how old and thick the ice was, at which points channels were forming in the pack ice, and whether the ice was covered with meltwater pools, or whether the floes had collided, forming pack ice hummocks.
+To gain a first impression both ships went to coordinated search regions and followed the same procedure.
+From Akademik Federow Thomas Krumpen and two other sea-ice observers began by documenting from the ship’s bridge how many ice floes were in the target region, roughly how old and thick the ice was, at which points channels were forming in the pack ice, and whether the ice was covered with meltwater pools, or whether the floes had collided, forming pack ice hummocks.
 In the next step, the researchers used the ship’s on-board helicopter to fly to five larger floes within a 40-km radius, surveying the ice thickness and amount of snow cover on each.
-In the third step, Krumpen compared his team’s on-site readings with extensive weather satellite and ice satellite data on the Russian Arctic, which he had gathered from a variety of sources prior to the expedition.
-In this regard, the weather data came from a meteorological monitoring station on Kotelny Island, the largest of the New Siberian Islands.
+Krumpen compared the team’s on-site readings with extensive weather satellite and ice satellite data on the Russian Arctic, which he had gathered from a variety of sources prior to the expedition.
+In this regard, the weather data came from a eteorological monitoring station on Kotelny Island, the largest of the New Siberian Islands.

 A history of extremes